common-workflow-language/common-workflow-language/draft-3/concepts.md

 Implementations may apply other limits, such as process isolation, timeouts, and operating system containers/jails to minimize the security risks associated with running untrusted code embedded in a CWL document.

-## Workflow graph

-A workflow describes a set of **steps** and the **dependencies** between those processes.
-When a process produces output that will be consumed by a second process, the first process is a dependency of the second process.
-When there is a dependency, the workflow engine must execute the dependency process and wait for it to successfully produce output before executing the dependent process.
-If two processes are defined in the workflow graph that are not directly or indirectly dependent, these processes are **independent**, and may execute in any order or execute concurrently.
-A workflow is complete when all steps have been executed.

 ## Success and failure